gsols/validate/README.md

 And since the official repository was made using proto2 syntax, this implementation has removed the following to make it compatible with proto3 syntax.

+This is intended for internal use only.
+If you want to use this, please use it at your own risk.
+This package is not maintained and will not be updated.

 - `default` field option
     - When using proto3 syntax, the `default` field option is not allowed and was removed from the following rules:
       `StringRules` field `strict`.
 The default value was `true`.